lchi/freshy-chrome-extension/README.md

 1. URL of the page you want to test/debug.
 2. (Optional) Location of the freshy-server (defaults to ws://localhost:4444).
 NOTE: DO NOT INCLUDE THE 'ws://' PREFIX - it is done already by the js.

+The connection is maintained until the tab is closed, which means you can navigate to any webpage in the same tab and still have it refresh.

+Example usage (opening the content at localhost:80 and telling the tab to refresh on fs events):

+freshy <tab> localhost

 Credit
 ------
 Idea for this project was taken from Slushbox, a project by John J. Workman.
 See the project at [slushbox](https://github.com/workmajj/slushbox).